 Discover the gaps in your customer communication.
 Survey your customers, community, team and take an outside approach.
 Common gaps are long wait times to reach your sales or support team or the switching of channels, for example asking them to email when they’re on your website.
 And once you’ve identified these areas of pain, use business messaging to help bridge the gap.

 Step 2: Choose

-Choose the messengers you would like to start your business communication and messenger marketing with.
+Choose the messengers you would like to start your business messaging marketing with.
 The marketing term for using messengers for marketing is conversational marketing, the ability to have 1:1 personal conversation across multiple channels – getting to customers how, when, and where they want— basically any channel in which a customer wants to communicate with your brand.

 Step 3: Create